-Almost everyone has suffered from a headache at some stage of their lives.
-Fortunately, most of these headaches are resolved with tried and tested methods like popping Panadol, hydration and rest.
-However, for some people, headaches can be ongoing or severe and impact their day-to-day activities.
-The causes are varied: eyestrain, vascular disturbance (e.g. migraines), hydration levels, chemical or structural abnormalities…
+Almost everyone has suffered from a headache at some stage in their life.
+Fortunately, most of these headaches are resolved with common, tried & tested methods such as; popping Panadol, Hydration, resting and taking nana naps.

-Physiotherapy treatment is likely to include manual movement of the neck joints and the manual release of associated muscles.
-The therapist may also recommend dry-needling, ultrasound therapy or electrotherapy.
+Physiotherapy treatment is likely to include manual mobilisation of the neck joints and the manual release of associated muscles.
+The therapist may also assess the benefits of and treat using; dry-needling, ultrasound therapy or electrotherapy.

-If you are suffering from headaches and think it may be related to your neck or jaw, please contact our clinic for an assessment.
+If you are currently suffering from headaches and think it is possibly related to your neck or jaw, please contact the clinic for an assessment and relevant treatment program.